alphagov/paas-auditor/RUNBOOK.md

 * If your database is empty it will fetch the last 4 weeks of data. potentially tens of thousands of pages (100 events per page.)
 * If your database already has events stored, it will fetch data since the most recent event.
 To ensure nothing is missed, it actually fetches data from 5 minutes before then.

-Once that initial fetching finishes, it will wake up to bring itself up to date every 5 minutes.
+Once that initial fetching finishes, it will wake up to bring itself up to date every few minutes.

+If `SPLUNK_API_KEY` and `SPLUNK_HEC_ENDPOINT_URL` environment variables are sent then paas-auditor will also ship audit events to Splunk.

 ### How to observe it working